After a lifetime of secrets and thousands of kilometres of running, I have decided it is time to come clean.

 I have sensorineural hearing loss.
 I am wearing hearing aids and had felt a failure since I was born.
 Why?

 When I was younger, many people I interacted with thought my hearing loss gave me a disadvantage, they assumed I was incapable of succeeding.
-Their assumptions fuelled my belief that I was a failure – Something we are all scared of in life.
+Their assumptions fuelled my belief that I was a failure.

 Being a pianist with hearing loss seemed to be like a person with a leg missing trying to become an Olympian runner but I never gave up and graduating at Music College was one of my greatest achievements in life to date.
 I had won this battle, and I could start to dream of a very different future as I had proved to myself that my hearing loss was insignificant to what I could achieve,